wtoivo/RM2-ODL-quali-book/docs/08-Qualitative_report.md

 # Qualitative report

 In this section, you will find information and guidance about your qualitative report and a report writing guide.
-Please make sure to familiarise yourself with the AIS and FIS on Moodle before starting to work on the report.
+Please make sure to familiarise yourself with the AIS and FIS on Moodle before starting to work on the report.[HERE](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EQM2Fzsi0FJAlDKTJXgi7-8Brm7ITIBw5ta3MaXSiDZfrg?e=FMLoM4) is a suggested timeline for the qualitative report and portfolio

 ## What is the qualitative report?